-Software Reliability Testing is a field within software testing that tests a software's ability to function in a given environmental conditions for a particular period of time.
+Software Reliability Testing or load performance testing is a field within software testing & performance testing services that tests a software’s ability to function in a given environmental conditions for a particular period of time.
 While there are several software testing tools for evaluating performance and reliability, I have focused on JMeter for this blog.

 JMeter or The Apache JMeter™ application as it is popularly known is an open source software.
 It is a hundred percent pure Java application designed for load testing, functional testing and performance testing.

 Given below are some guidelines on using JMeter to test the reliability of a software product:

 Steps to download and install JMeter for load performance testing

 JMeter, as a simple .zip file, can be downloaded from the below mentioned URL:

 Pre-requisite is to have Java 1.5 or higher version already installed in the machine.